 Be still my heart.
 How I love you, bulbine – your tall, slender, onion-like leaves, your succulent-ish self with your long, elegant, and intricate yellow or orange flower spikes!

 Bulbine frutescens is a perennial, but it has trouble withstanding anything more than a light frost.
-While my love is endearing, I am occasionally heartbroken when the odd deep freeze in my zone 8b Austin steals my dear bulbine away.
+While my love is endearing, I am occasionally heartbroken when the odd deep freeze in my Zone 8b Austin steals my dear bulbine away.

 But so lovely is it that, come springtime, I happily the trek to the nursery for new loves to replace the old.

 Like the other plants on our list, bulbine is heat and drought tolerant, basking in the sun for hours with nary a complaint.
-Its clumping form gets about 18 inches tall and can spread to about 3 feet.
+Its clumping form gets about 18 inches tall and can spread to about three feet.